From Snowpocalypse to trigger-happy dog, no shortage of American oddness in 2015

 SUCH A DEAL

-Enterprising Americans who found a way to make a buck in 2015 included a Massachusetts man who offered people wanting to see New England's colourful fall foliage the chance to stay at home on the couch and instead receive a shipped bundle of leaves for a mere $19.99 (£13.2).
+Enterprising Americans who found a way to make a buck in 2015 included a Massachusetts man who offered people wanting to see New England's colorful fall foliage the chance to stay at home on the couch and instead receive a shipped bundle of leaves for a mere $19.99.

 Meanwhile, toymaker Hasbro Inc's sale of a plastic toy hamster prompted a lawsuit filed in New Jersey in September by Fox News Channel anchor Harris Faulkner, who said the rodent shares her name and her likeness in its complexion, eye shape and eye makeup.
 The resemblance damaged her credibility as a journalist, she said, and has caused her to suffer "substantial commercial and emotional damages."